On the relation of special linear algebraic cobordism to Witt groups: Special linear and symplectic orientations.

-is an isomorphism and these classes satisfy certain natural properties \cite{PS}.
-Particular types of orientation fix such classes only for the vector bundles with additional structure, for example for the symplectic or for the special linear ones.
-Note that this classes usually do depend on the additional structure, i.e. for the same vector bundle with different symplectic forms one could have different Thom classes.
+is an isomorphism \cite{PS}.
+Particular types of orientation fix such classes only for vector bundles with additional structure, for example for symplectic or for special linear ones.
+Note that these classes usually do depend on the additional structure, i.e. for the same vector bundle with different symplectic forms one could have different Thom classes.